 Why edit?
 To ensure your writing is clear, consistent and concise, and that you are conveying the intended message to your audience.

-- Look at the structure of the piece.
-Does it flow logically?
-Are there any jumps in there, assuming the reader knows what you’re talking about?
+Does the structure of your content flow logically?
+Are there any jumps in there, assuming the reader knows what you are talking about?
 Each sentence should add something to the reader’s understanding, building up in layers.
-If a sentence doesn’t add anything, be ruthless – and cut it out.
+If a sentence does not add anything, be ruthless – and cut it out.

-- Look at the content of the piece.
-Does it contain repetition?
+Does the content contain repetition?
 Does it contain information for general interest?
 Organise the material carefully so that things are covered in one place in the piece of writing.
 Boil down what you need to say to plain English, for example: “There has been a rise in employment on a part-time basis” should be “There has been a rise in part-time employment”.

 Are you saying things that are obvious or extraneous?
 “The relevant information can be found…” – as opposed to the irrelevant information?
 Try “Information on this can be found…”.
 Is any of the phrasing obscure?
 Pick the subject of your sentence, what you really want to get across to your audience, and communicate it.
 If you’ve done this with every sentence then you should be clearly communicating what you want to.

 If you need a quote to spur you on: “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away”.